kieran-ryan/leabhar-cliste/docs/api.md

 # API

+When designing APIs, it's crucial to focus on discoverability, intuitiveness, flexibility, and simplicity.

+## Discoverability

+Discoverability is about making it easy for users to find and utilise the features of your API.
 There are five key elements of discoverability:

-- affordances
-- signifiers
-- constraints
-- mappings
-- feedback

-APIs should have the following tenets:

-- intuitive
-  - use domain nomenclature
-  - clumsy naming hints at clumsy abstractions
-  - provide symmetry
-- flexible
-  - provide sane defaults
-    - make optional behaviour as optional keyword arguments
-  - minimise repetition
-  - let users be lazy
-- simple
-  - provide composable functions
-  - leverage language idioms
-  - provide convenience
+- **Affordances:** Possible actions that users can take with your API.
+Good affordances are intuitive and easy to understand.
+- **Signifiers:** Indicators that point to the affordances.
+In an API, good signifiers could be well-named endpoints that clearly indicate their functionality.
+- **Constraints:** Limitations on what can be done with your API.
+Constraints can guide users towards correct usage.
+- **Mappings:** Relationships between actions and outcomes.
+Good mappings in an API make it clear what will happen when a certain request is made.
+- **Feedback:** Response users get after they perform an action.
+Good feedback in an API is informative and helps users understand the result of their actions.

+## Tenets of Good APIs

+A well-designed API should be:

+- **Intuitive:** It should use domain-specific language, making it easier for users familiar with the domain to understand.
+Clumsy naming often indicates clumsy abstractions.
+The API should also provide symmetry, meaning similar actions have similar interfaces.
+- **Flexible:** It should provide sane defaults, but also allow users to customise behaviours through optional keyword arguments.
+It should minimise repetition, allowing users to achieve their goals with less code.
+In essence, a good API lets users be lazy.
+- **Simple:** It should provide composable functions, allowing users to build more complex operations from simpler ones.
+It should leverage language idioms, making it feel like a natural extension of the programming language.
+Lastly, it should provide convenience, making common tasks easy to perform.

+By following these principles, you can create APIs that are easy to learn, use, and remember.

 ## References